gstamatakis/transfer_learning/README.md

 Giorgos Dialektatkis - 2014 030 178

 #Running/Deploying the model
+The model can be trained using the transfer_learning.py and tested using the label_image.py scripts (more on that in the next section).
-Scrips are placed in the code directory.
+Utilities and scrips are placed in the scripts directory.
 The report ,along with some experiment, graphs is placed in the docs folder.
 To deploy (or use in an ipython notebook) consult the book_cmds in the docs folder.